leocov-dev/cpy-train-lantern/README.md

 ## Constuction
 * The main body is made with 1/2 inch plywood
-* The handle was scavanged from a small wooden bucket
+* The handle was scavenged from a small wooden bucket
 * The lenses are plastic motorcycle turn signal lenses